luigidamico100/Music-Genre-Classification/README.md

 # API service

-Once an experiment is executed and a trained model is ready in [models/experiments](models/experiments) (follow the guide in [genre_classification](genre_classification)), the API service can be used.
+Once an experiment is executed and a trained model is ready in the [experiments](models/experiments) folder (follow the guide in [genre_classification](genre_classification)), the API service can be used.
 The API service is used to make inference on a new and unlabeled wav file located in `/data/external` folder.

 Start the server by running